Tag: fitness-uk

 Frequently Asked Questions

-How much protein should a beginner consume daily in the UK?
+How many calories should a beginner over 40 consume daily to lose weight?

 Disclaimer: This article is for informational purposes only and does not constitute medical, nutritional, or professional fitness advice.
 Always consult a qualified healthcare professional before making changes to your diet or exercise routine.